Hausarbeiten logo

 Excerpt

-• The attractiveness of the security sector as a client segment for the insurance industry.
+• The economic viability and role of the private security sector as an insurance client segment.

-• The potential of insurance as a governance steering tool for security Public Private Partnerships (PPPs).
+• The potential of insurance as a regulatory or governance-steering mechanism for security providers.

 The security sector as an insurance business opportunity